qsvtr/qsvtr.fr/content/posts/install-idena-node.md

 +++
 date = "2020-09-13"
-title = "How to install an Idena node" description = "The post demonstrates features of the coder theme." images = ["/images/N90.jpg"] math = true series = ["dev", "crypto"]
+title = "How to install an Idena node" description = "how to install an Idena node and configure it" images = ["/images/idena/idena-client.jpg"] math = true series = ["dev", "crypto"]
 +++